Online Platforms and the Fair Exposure Problem Under Homophily: Theoretical Analysis

-In this section, we explore the feasibility of a natural but stricter fairness notion, i.e., constant fair exposure \eqref{eq:constant_exposure}.
+\paragraph{Fairness-Aware Optimization Problem: Constant Fair Exposure} In this section, we explore the feasibility of a natural but stricter fairness notion, i.e., constant fair exposure, as defined in~\eqref{eq:constant_exposure}.
 As detailed in Lemma \ref{lemma:possibility_of_fair_exposure} below, we show that it is generally not possible to achieve equal and constant exposure at every time step unless certain restrictive conditions hold.

 \begin{lemma} Let $e \in (0,1)$ be the platform's targeted fair exposure level.
 Achieving constant fair exposure is possible if and only if for both $s\in\{a,b\}$,

 and the platform sets $\theta_{A,a} = 1-\theta_{B,a}=e $ at time $t=1$. \end{lemma}